laravel/vapor-docs/1.0/projects/environments.md

 ### Imagick Support

-:::warning Amazon Linux 2 or PHP 8 limitations
+:::warning Amazon Linux 2 & PHP 8 limitations

 The Imagick extension does not support Amazon Linux 2 or PHP 8 at this time.
 :::